skundu7/SampleSeleniumPro/README.md

 The framework uses xml file to get test data, which is used in the scripts as expected data.

-The framework uses page object model with page factory pattern.
-Which helps managing the elements according to each page and it simplifies the framework and reduces the maintenance effort of the Automation framework.
+The framework uses page object model with page factory pattern, which helps managing the elements according to each page, simplifies the framework and reduces the maintenance effort of the Automation framework.

 Below is how the project structure looks like.